-Imminent Failure Emergency Level
+Imminent Failure Emergency Level Notification Script

 This is an emergency.
 This is [your name and position].
 San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach, is failing.

-The downstream area must be evacuated immediately.

-Repeat, San Joaquin Reservoir Dam is failing; evacuate the low-lying portions of the Newport North, Newport Canyon, and Baypoint Residences, as well as Bonita Creek Park and the Bonita Creek Bike Path.
-Bonita Canyon Drive, Jamboree Road, University Drive, and State Route 73 near Bison Avenue are expected to be inundated and should be closed.

-Reference the inundation map in your copy of the Emergency Action Plan for specific evacuation areas.

-You have/will receive a written notification with additional details for this Imminent Failure condition.

-The next status report will be provided in approximately 30 minutes.
+The downstream area must be evacuated im mediately. and the Bonita Creek Bike Path.
+Bonita Car point Residences, as well as Bonita Creek Parlayon Drive, Jamboree Road, University Drive expected to be inundated and should be closed Reference the inundation map in your copy evacuation areas. of the Emergency Action Plan for specific The Newport Beach Police Department is the ne PSAP for this emergency.
+You have/will receive a written notification Failure condition. with additional details for this Imminent I can be contacted at [1 oreferred contact method] If you can't reach me, please use [alternate contact method] The next status report will be provided in ap to contact you with additional updates? [rec opproximately 30 minutes.
+What is the best way ord contact information].

-Public Message
+Imminent Failure Emergency Level Public Message